PhevosSk/srechallengeflaschenpost/Question1_Terraform/README.md

 ## Observability Features
 A log analytics workspace is provisioned, which hosts the logs and metrics of the storage account, stored in separate tables.
-The metrics and logs are built dynamically, after querying the storage account created using the data function, and retrieving the available metric and logs.
+The metrics and logs are built dynamically, after querying the storage account created in the storage module, and retrieving the available metrics and logs.

 ### Monitoring
 - **Log Analytics** - Centralized logging and monitoring